khslam72/khslam72.github.io/_posts/2025-10-15-nmixx-blue-valentine-mv-explained.md

 - Genre: Pop with tempo shifts (refined "mixx pop" approach)
 - Core Metaphor: Love as bruise that you choose not to heal
 - Musical Evolution: Warmer production, organic instrumentation, restrained vocal processing
-- Key Moments: Kyujin's rap at 1:42, Haewon's soft vocal at 2:57
+- Key Moments: Jiwoo's rap at 1:42, Haewon's soft vocal at 2:57

 **Community Response:**
 - 20M views in 3 days (fastest for NMIXX)